chamaneth/hotel_liyera_update/README.md

 - **AI-Integrated Chatbot**: To assist users and answer queries
 - **Machine Learning Module**: To analyze user preferences and suggest the best options
 - **Admin Dashboard**: For managing bookings, content, and users
 - **Data Analytics**: To provide insights on bookings, customer behavior, and performance metrics

+## Why This Project?
+Demonstrates full-stack development + practical thinking about AI/ML integration in real systems.

 ## Getting Started